oracle-livelabs/database/heatwave-movie-stream/add-data-mysql/add-data-mysql.md

 6. Define the External Tables to access the movielens data.

+    a.
 Enter the following command at the prompt. **Click on Reveal code block**

     <details>
         <summary>**_Reveal code block_**</summary>